School of Law, Trinity College Dublin: The LL.B.

 Freshman law students can also choose to take a language course in the university.

 Sophisters (third and fourth year students) choose 60 ECTs (European Credit Transfers) in each of the two years from a wide range of modules including commercial law, tax law, human rights law, corporate governance and criminology.
 They are also entitled to take a module in a different field under Trinity's Broad Curriculum programme.
 The marks obtained over the two final years count equally for the final degree grade.

 Coursework

 Each module generally has three hours of lectures per week throughout the year.
 There are also seminars attended by groups of approximately twelve students.
 Freshman modules have four seminars of one hour in length throughout the year.
 For sophister subjects, the number of seminars varies.

-The Law School does not operate in semesters, so the examinations are all at the end of the year, in the May–June period.
-The only exception is the foundation scholarship exam, which Senior Freshmen may elect to sit in order to win a scholarship.
+The Law School operates in 2 semesters, the examinations are respectively during December and at the end of the year, in the April–May period.
+The foundation scholarship exam is also available for senior freshman students, where they may sit an additional exam in January in order to win a scholarship.
 Many subjects allocate part of the grade for a major assignment submitted during the year.